Listen. Perform. Create.

 Step by step videos to guide you through.

 Discover our groundbreaking online resource that uses colour, animations and fun musical characters to make music making, fun, creative and engaging for all.

-Shane Mc Kenna is a musician and music teacher based in Dublin, Ireland.
-He studied Music Education and Music Technology in Trinity College Dublin where he became a leading researcher and developer in the area of new musical notation and collaborative music.
+Shane Mc Kenna is a musician and music teacher from Monaghan, based in Dublin.
+He studied Music Education and Music Technology in Trinity College Dublin where he became a leading researcher and developer in the area of new musical notation for education and collaborative music making.
 He has guest lectured in Ireland and abroad based on his work developing new systems of teaching and learning about music, inside and outside the classroom.